atul799/Effective_Sales/Module2_Strategic_Sales_Planning/Lesson1/The_Strategizer_our_hub_for_sales_strategy.md

 So listen, listen every day.
 And the third, probably the most important, motivation comes from within.

 You can find any source of incentive or motivation that you like.
 You can have coaching from people you admire.
 You can have your family.
-You can have spiritual mental interactive physical activities that will give you motivation, but find your purpose, find your why, find the motivation.
+You can have spiritual mental intellectual physical activities that will give you motivation, but find your purpose, find your why, find the motivation.
 What makes you get up every day, go to work, and sell with all your heart, all your mind, and all your soul.
 Because this energy comes across and it's going to be better for you, better for a client.